despair86/libsignal-protocol-c/CONTRIBUTING.md

 1. Install `g++`
 1. Install `make`
 1. Install `cmake`
+1. Install `curl`

 ### UCB UNIX (OpenBSD, NetBSD, FreeBSD, etc)

-The C compilation system should already be available (try executing `cc`), optionally install Ninja, and make sure CMake is available.
+The C compilation system should already be available (try executing `cc`), optionally install Ninja, and make sure CMake and cURRL are available.

 ### Solaris 2.x

 Install Oracle Workshop from https://www.oracle.com/technetwork/server-storage/developerstudio/overview/index.html, or install CMake and GCC or Clang from IPS.
-For SVR4 packages, the UNC SunSITE may have GCC or Clang packages for v2.5-2.10 available.
+For SVR4 packages, the [UNC SunSITE](http://ibiblio.org) may have GCC or Clang packages for v2.5-2.10 available.

 ## Development host setup (All platforms)